 In fact, 1 cup of oats contains 23 grams of net carbs, which is very high when you target to eat only 23 grams of net carbs for the entire day!

-So the solution to make keto ‘oatmeal’ cookies recipe is to use ingredients that mimic the texture of oats and their flavor but contain way fewer carbs.
+So the solution to making keto oatmeal cookies recipe is to use ingredients that mimic the texture of oats and their flavor but contain way fewer carbs.

 That’s how I created these almond flour keto cookies—a breakfast keto cookie recipe made of keto nuts and seeds.

-Let’s see what you need to start this keto peanut butter oatmeal style cookie recipe:
+Let’s see what you need to start this keto oatmeal cookie recipe: